 - A lack of diversity in the health professions that directly contributes to worsening health disparities in diverse communities

 FACES for the Future addresses these goals by connecting schools, health professionals and community benefit organizations.
-Jointly they provide a cohesive system of support for youth that includes internships in hospitals and health agencies, academic support, wellness training and psychosocial intervention when needed, and youth leadership development.
+Jointly they provide a cohesive system of support for youth to ensure we have highly qualified, multi-lingual and multi-cultural health care professionals to meet the growing demand of the workforce.

 The FACES program was quickly identified as a best practice model and given its recognized success, FACES for the Future programs were established in other regions of California and nationally.

 - Health Career Training and Work-based Learning: includes internships in hospitals, community clinics, mental and behavioral health agencies, public health departments and health-focused community-based organizations